8 June—9 June 2002

 While we were talking to the artists and the people in the gallery office, Ruby and Clare busied themselves crushing ochres in a mortar and pestle.

-We walked out of there having loved every minute of our visit, and the paintings we bought that day have been part of our everyday life ever since, reminding us of the Kimberley region and its friendly and talented traditional owners.
+We walked out of there having loved every minute of our visit, and the paintings we bought that day have been part of our everyday life ever since, reminding us of the Kimberley region and its talented traditional owners.

 We drove on down the Great Northern Highway for 160 km to Halls Creek.
 We stopped by the internet centre, where I got some important email regarding work.
 I also successfully sent the fax to the manager of Curtin Detention Centre regarding our planned visit.
 We then went to the local supermarket.
 The groceries were expensive and there was a limited range available, which is not unusual in remote communities.
 Susie baulked at the kangaroo tails in the meat section, so we settled on some Barramundi fillets.
 We booked ourselves into the town’s only caravan park for the night and cooked up a lovely meal of barramundi, mashed potato and salad.